byui-cse/itm300-course/source/module-03/project-lab.md

 * Trail name: **VehicleApp-Trail**
 * Create a new S3 bucket

-Once you've created your cloud trail, click on <span class='amz-white-button'>Event history</span> on the left hand panel.
+Once you've created your CloudTrail, click on <span class='amz-white-button'>Event history</span> on the left hand panel.

 * Change Lookup attributes to **Event source**
 * In the *Enter an event source* type in **cognito-idp.amazonaws.com**